phatpenguintn/homeassistant-light.merkury/README.md

   * https://github.com/SDNick484/rectec_status/ - RecTec pellet smokers control (with Alexa skill)

 ### Acknowledgements
+Thanks to all those who contributed projects that influenced this one:

   * Major breakthroughs on protocol work came from https://github.com/codetheweb/tuyapi from the reverse engineering time and skills of codetheweb and blackrozes, additional protocol reverse engineering from jepsonrob and clach04.
   * clach04 and all those that helped him pull together pytuya